kristinemlarson/gnssIR_python/README.md

 rinex2snr.py translates the RINEX files into SNR files, which are fed into gnssIR_lomb.py

-quickLook.py will try to give you a quick assessment of a file wihtout dealing with the details associated with gnssIR_lomb.py.
+quickLook.py will try to give you a quick (visual) assessment of a file without dealing with the details associated with gnssIR_lomb.py.

 Other things to know: I only support python3.
 The library dependencies